Peter Ebdon: Post–World Championship win (2002–2011)

 Defending his title at the 2003 World Championship, Ebdon faced Paul Hunter in the quarter-finals.
-Ebdon came from 10–12 behind to force a deciding frame, but Hunter clinched a 13–12 victory after a match that lasted 8 hours and 4 minutes.
+Ebdon came from 10 to 12 behind to force a deciding frame, but Hunter clinched a 13–12 victory after a match that lasted 8 hours and 4 minutes.

 The slower pace of Ebdon's play after his world title attracted criticism, especially when he played O'Sullivan in the 2005 World Championship quarter-finals.
 Ebdon began the third session of the match trailing 6–10, but won seven of the last eight frames for a 13–11 victory, despite making a highest break of 60 and having an average shot time of 37 seconds.
 At one stage, Ebdon took three minutes over a shot, and took five minutes to compile a break of 12.
 Ebdon stated after the match: "When I'm trying my hardest I seem to go slow.
 I don't do it intentionally".
 When The Times described his slow play as "cheating", he sued for libel.

 At the 2006 World Snooker Championship, Ebdon led Marco Fu 15–9 in the semi-finals.
 Fu won seven of the next eight frames to tie the scores at 16–16, but Ebdon won the deciding frame to reach his third world final, where he faced Graeme Dott.
 Trailing 7–15 before the final session, Ebdon won six successive frames, but Dott won the match 18–14.
 Later that year, Ebdon won his second Triple Crown title at the 2006 UK Championship, defeating Ding Junhui in the quarter-finals, John Higgins in the semi-finals, and Hendry 10–6 in the final.

 At the 2008 World Championship, Ebdon defeated Mark King 13–9 in the second round to reach the quarter-finals.
 He lost 9–13 to Ali Carter, who made a maximum break during the match.
 This was the last time Ebdon featured in the later stages of a World Championship; his final seven Crucible appearances all ended in first-round defeats.

 In the 2008 Northern Ireland Trophy, Ebdon lost 0–5 to Liang Wenbo, making a highest break of 32.
 After the match, the Gambling Commission expressed concern about attempts by punters to place unusually large bets for Ebdon to lose 0–5 and not to make a break over 50.
 However, the WPBSA did not instigate a match-fixing investigation.
 Ebdon won the 2009 China Open with a 10–8 victory over John Higgins in the final, but lost 5–10 to Bond in the first round of the 2009 World Championship.
 After a disappointing 2009–10 season, Ebdon lost 5–10 to Dott in the first round of the 2010 World Championship.
 This result ended Ebdon's 16 consecutive seasons ranked within the top 16 in the world rankings.
 Ebdon stated he was "bitterly disappointed but also very proud" to have been in the top 16 for so many years.